JonesyJava/jonesyjava/README.md

 ### Hello Fellow Devs! 👋

-💬 I'm Michael Jones and I'm currently a Teaching Assistant at Boise Codeworks.
+💬 My name is Michael Jones and I'm currently a Teaching Assistant at Boise Codeworks.
 I'm a graduate from both Boise Codeworks & Purdue University.
 I graduated from Purdue with a Bachelor's Degree in Forensic Anthropology and recieved my fullstack developers certification of completion from Boise Codeworks.
 I have a passion for Coding, Human Interaction, and Sciences.
 Understanding how humans utilize and interact with technology is an obsession I've had since being gifted my first computer in 1995.

 [![Jonesy's GitHub stats](https://github-readme-stats.vercel.app/api?username=jonesyjava&theme=dark)](https://github.com/anuraghazra/github-readme-stats)

---:bulb: I'm pretty good at the following • HTML • CSS • JavaScript • Bootstrap • MVC Patterns • MongoDB • Node.js • Express • Vue.js 2.0/3.0 • C#/.NET • MySQL • Parallax Scrolling
+--:bulb: • HTML • CSS • JavaScript • Bootstrap • MVC Patterns • MongoDB • Node.js • Express • Vue.js 2.0/3.0 • C#/.NET • MySQL • Parallax Scrolling

---:books: I'm currently learning the following • Python • Jasmine Testing • Test Driven Development Methods
+--:books: Currently learning the following • Python • Jasmine Testing • Test Driven Development Methods

 --⚡Fun Facts: My Twin Brother is a FullStack Developer • I'm a Comic Book Collector/Seller • I've lived in the Brazilian Amazon Rainforest for a full year!